Q. What is employment discrimination?

-A. Employment related cases are complex and time consuming.
+A. Employment-related cases are complex and time consuming.
 Attorneys fees can be handled in a number of ways.
 The Brad Hendricks Law Firm handles most of these cases on a contingency fee basis (fee is paid only if a recovery is made).
-Employment related cases do not settle very easily and most are either taken to trial or settled only shortly before trial after a substantial amount of time and money is invested in the case.
-We also handle cases on a retainer basis (up front money for both fees and costs), or a hybrid wherein a deposit is made for initial fees and expenses which may then be credited against a contingent fee upon ultimate resolution of the case.
-We make the determination on attorney’s fees on a case by case basis, weighing all the factors involved.
+Employment-related cases do not settle very easily, and most are either taken to trial or settled only shortly before trial after a substantial amount of time and money is invested in the case.
+We also handle cases on a retainer basis (upfront money for both fees and costs) or a hybrid wherein a deposit is made for initial fees and expenses which may then be credited against a contingent fee upon ultimate resolution of the case.
+We make the determination on attorney fees on a case-by-case basis, weighing all the factors involved.
 We will discuss which type of fee is appropriate for your case at the time of the initial interview.

 A. Technology is more and more important in today’s world.
 Lawyers now use case management software to track deadlines and to provide reminders, as well as document damages, witnesses, and valuable case data.
-Research available over the Internet and CD’s replace the massive legal libraries that once were necessary.
-Interoffice e-mail and Internet e-mail allows for rapid and efficient communication–often better then utilizing the telephone.
-Letter and documents may be e-mailed, edited, and returned, avoiding the delays of the mail and the inability to edit fax transmissions.
+Research available over the internet and CDs replace the massive legal libraries that once were necessary.
+Interoffice e-mail and internet e-mail allows for rapid and efficient communication, often better then utilizing the telephone.
+Letters and documents may be e-mailed, edited, and returned, avoiding the delays of the postal service and the inability to edit fax transmissions.
 Laptop computers can carry images of massive numbers of documents and depositions.
-During trial the laptop and digital projector can be used to present video depositions, exhibits and visual aides to assist the jury in understanding often complex and technical issues.
+During trial the laptop and digital projector can be used to present video depositions, exhibits, and visual aides to assist the jury in understanding often complex and technical issues.
 Generally, the more complex the case and the more serious the damages, the more technology can be used to maximize the odds of winning and the amount of the verdict.
 You should ensure that the firm you hire has the necessary technology to present your case in the most effective way possible.

 A. Chris Heil of our firm has successfully handled hundreds employment law and sexual harassment cases.
 You will receive expert and aggressive representation from an attorney who cares about you and your case.